ManeeshaArjuna/smart-library-management/README.md

 ## UML Class Diagrams

 See `docs/uml-mermaid.md` and `docs/uml-plantuml.puml`.
-All classes in the diagram are prefixed with your student ID **K2559603_** as required.
+All classes in the diagram are prefixed with my university ID **K2559603_** as required.